 - 6.6.4.1.1.
 Q-Size category Child Restraint Systems shall be tested on the test trolley by means of the test seat prescribed in Annex 6, and in conformity with paragraph 7.1.3.1.; - 6.6.4.1.2.
-Child Restraint Systems of the "specific vehicle ISOFIX" category shall be tested with each vehicle model for which the Child Restraint System is intended.
+Child Restraint Systems of the Integral "specific vehicle" ISOFIX category shall be tested with each vehicle model for which the Child Restraint System is intended.
 The Technical Service responsible for conducting the test may reduce the number of vehicle models tested if they do not differ greatly in the aspects listed in paragraph 6.6.4.1.2.3.
-The Child Restraint System may be tested in one of the following ways:

-6.6.4.1.2.1.
-Rearward facing child restraint systems (ISO/R3), Child Restraint System in conformity with paragraphs 2.5 and 6.3. of this regulation and which fit in an envelope defined in R16 annex 17 appendix 2, on the test trolley by means of the test bench prescribed in Annex 6 and in conformity with paragraph 7.1.3.1. or in a vehicle body shell in conformity with paragraph 7.1.3.2.

-6.6.4.1.2.2.
-Forward facing child restraint systems (ISO/F2 and ISO/F3), For Child Restraint
+The Child Restraint System may be tested in one of the following ways: - 6.6.4.1.2.1. in a complete vehicle, as prescribed in paragraph 7.1.3.3.; - 6.6.4.1.2.2. in a vehicle body shell on the test trolley, as prescribed in paragraph 7.1.3., except for lateral impact; or - 6.6.4.1.2.3. using sufficient parts of the vehicle body shell to be representative of the vehicle structure and impact surfaces.
+If the Child Restraint System is intended for use in the rear seat, these shall include the back of the front seat, the rear seat, the floor pan, the B and C pillars and the roof.
+If the Child Restraint System is intended for use in the front seat, the parts shall include the dashboard, the A pillars, the windscreen, any levers or knobs installed in the floor or on a console, the front seat, the floor pan and the roof.
+The Technical Service responsible for conducting the test may permit items to be